-Philosophical considerations relevant to an analysis of such issues as integration of the curriculum, specialized versus liberal education, the hidden' curriculum, compulsory curricula, vocational education, the education of the emotions, etc. Analysis of such concepts as rationality, autonomy, equality, freedom, intelligence, creativity, knowledge, self-realization, wants, needs, interests etc, with a view to establishing their significance on curriculum construction.
+Philosophical considerations relevant to an analysis of such issues as integration of the curriculum, specialized versus liberal education, the 'hidden' curriculum, compulsory curricula, vocational education, the education of the emotions, etc. Analysis of such concepts as rationality, autonomy, equality, freedom, intelligence, creativity, knowledge, selfrealization, wants, needs, interests etc, with a view to establishing their significance in curriculum construction.